 Shrine is a cartwheeling, head standing joint way up in Harlem whose hours invite late, late night carousing.
 It’s anarchic, chaotic.
-The ceiling is tiled with album covers.
+There were TEN ACTS on Friday and ten more on Saturday night, the weekend of June 1.

 I saw a New Orleans band during the Honk NYC fest blast out their lean, anorexic sound of trumpets, trombones, tuba, and other weirdness, while I armed the far end of the bar beside a huge white man wearing white face, red lips and an LED encrusted tail coat.
 Go figure.
 People actually have conversations here that cannot be overheard because of the intense loudness of everything.
 It’s their new age security system.

 Reports are that the food is great, but when I’ve been there it’s either not time for me, or the whole scene is just too frenetic to eat.